 Some basic features of efficient icons include being:

-Simplicity of icons is still a kind of debatable issue.
+The simplicity of icons is still a kind of debatable issue.
 Actually, designers agree that icons should be simple but still argue about where is the level of simplicity needed.
 Anyway, here in the studio we support the idea that any icon should be as simple as it is required for its particular aim and function and the designer working on it should stand on the foundation of following the existing guides for icons design and omitting any unnecessary details that can overload the image.
-However, at the same time it’s important to remember about the general style and other elements of visual representation of the whole app or website concept.
+However, at the same time, it’s important to remember the general style and other elements of visual representation of the whole app or website concept.
 Successful consideration and combination of these factors will result in efficient icons.

 recognizable and unique